Rakesh9030/Credit_Card_Financial_Dashboard/README.md

 *Comprehensive Credit Card Weekly Dashboard
 *Project Objective:
-To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.
+To develop a comprehensive credit card weekly dashboard which provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.